 Internal walls

 Repair category 1

-Notes Cracked/bossed wall plaster was noted and repairs may be required at the time of disturbance or re-decoration.
+Notes Cracked wall plaster was noted and repairs may be required at the time of disturbance or re-decoration.

 Floors including sub-floors

 Repair category 1

 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.

-Uneven floorboards were noted underfoot.

-Internal joinery and kitchen fittings Repair category 1 Notes Within the limitations of our inspection no significant defects were noted.
-Low level internal glazing should be checked for safety glass.
+Internal joinery and kitchen fittings

+Repair category 1

+Notes Low level internal glazing should be checked for safety glass.

 Chimney breasts and fireplaces

 Repair category 1

-Notes It is assumed that the gas fire has been installed in accordance with the manufacturer's recommendations for fluing and ventilation and that this has been regularly checked and tested.
-All test documentation should be obtained and authenticated at the point of sale.
-In the absence of any such documentation, the appliance should be tested by a registered engineer prior to use.
+Notes It is assumed that the stoves have been installed in accordance with manufacturer's recommendations for fluing and ventilation and has always utilised the correct type of fuel.
+The appliances have not been tested by ourselves and are therefore presumed in full, safe working order.
+The flues should be regularly swept.

 Internal decorations

 Repair category 1

-Notes The property is in fair decorative order.
+Notes The property is in good decorative order.